 - Image processing (Rescaling, Color transformations, Display filters & effects, compositing, optical flow, stitching, etc)

-CPU: AMD or Intel (all models supported).
+CPU: Recommendations for AMD and Intel CPUs (all models are supported).
 The CPU will take care of:

 - Image decoding and encoding (except fot NVidia hardware codecs from the previous point).
-Being the most CPU intensive formats the EXR compressed (many variants), j2k, and XAVC.
+Being the most CPU intensive formats the EXR compressed (many variants), j2k, ProRes, and XAVC.
 Those formats can really take advantage of high end CPUs.
-Meanwhile, ProRes and most other codecs are also CPU intensive but not so much.
 In any case, always look for CPUs with the best "All-core" frequency, as it is better than than having many slow cores.

 - Metadata management.
 This can be a lot of work when using enumerated sequences and big collections of files.
 For this purpose "single core" frequency is also important, not only All-core.